-Questions that may be relevant to other applicants, together with the answers, will be published on the CPDC website and social media.
+Questions that may be relevant to other applicants, together with the answers, will be published on the CPDC website.
 It is therefore advisable to consult the abovementioned website regularly in order to be informed of the questions and answers published.